 Should You Buy Mortgage Protection Insurance?

-1. Do you already have, or can you get, the protection you need through other insurance products?
+- Do you already have, or can you get, the protection you need through other insurance products?
 For example, if you already have a term life insurance policy with a death benefit that is substantial enough to cover your mortgage, you may not need mortgage protection insurance.
-Disability insurance is another product to consider if you are worried that an illness or injury could drive you into foreclosure.
+Disability insurance is another product you may want to consider if you are worried that an illness or injury could drive you into foreclosure.

-2. Are your worried about costs other than the mortgage?
+- Are you worried about costs other than the mortgage?
 Mortgage protection insurance provides very focused protection.
 This may be great if you just need a little extra coverage specifically for your mortgage.
 However, if you are worried about other expenses and lost income, mortgage protection insurance may not provide sufficient coverage.

-3. Would you be better off stacking life insurance policies?
+- Would you be better off stacking life insurance policies?
 You can have more than one life insurance policy.
 Let’s say you already have a policy that you purchased to cover your final expenses and provide for your family.
 Now you’ve purchased a house, and you want additional coverage for the mortgage.
-You could decide to purchase mortgage protection insurance.
-Alternatively, you may be able to purchase a second term life insurance policy in the amount of the mortgage.
+You could decide to purchase mortgage protection insurance or a second-term life insurance policy in the amount of the mortgage.

-4. Do you want the benefit to go directly to the mortgage lender?
+- Do you want the benefit to go directly to the mortgage lender?
 With mortgage life insurance, this is common.
-With term life insurance, the benefit will go to the named beneficiary, who will decide how to use it – for better or worse.
+With term life insurance, the benefit will go to the named beneficiary, who will decide how to use it.

 Selecting the Right Coverage for Your Needs